platinumazure/eslint-plugin-qunit/docs/rules/no-test-expect-argument.md

-# forbid expect argument in QUnit.test (no-test-expect-argument)
+# Disallow the expect argument in QUnit.test (no-test-expect-argument)

 :two: The `"extends": "plugin:qunit/two"` property in a configuration file enables this rule.